-Similarly, religious objections do not warrant judicially created exemptions from antidiscrimination laws.
+Nor do religious objections warrant judicially created exemptions from antidiscrimination laws.
 See Bob Jones Univ. v.
-United States, 461 U.S. 574, 602 n.28 (1983) (rejecting free-exercise defense of a university's discriminatory admissions practices that "were based on a genuine belief that the Bible forbids interracial dating and marriage"); Newman v.
-Piggie Park Enters., Inc., 390 U.S. 400, 402 n.5 (1968) (per curiam) (rejecting as "patently frivolous" the argument that requiring a restaurant to serve African-American patrons "constitute[d] an interference with the 'free exercise of the Defendant's religion,' "which included doctrines of racial superiority and inferiority).

-4. To be sure, the Constitution does not bar individuals from holding private biases.
-See Palmore, 466 U.S. at 433.7 These biases may be genuinely held and shaped by "deep convictions" or "religious beliefs" that reflect fundamental conceptions of right and wrong.
+United States, 461 U.S. 574, 602 n.28 (1983) (rejecting free-exercise defense of university's discriminatory admissions practices that "were based on a genuine belief that the Bible forbids interracial dating and marriage"); Newman v.
+Piggie Park Enters., Inc., 390 U.S. 400, 402 n.5 (1968) (per curiam) (rejecting as "patently frivolous" the argument that requiring restaurant to serve African-American patrons "constitute[d] an interference with the 'free exercise of the Defendant's religion,'" which included doctrines of racial superiority and inferiority).
+4. To be sure, the Constitution does not bar individuals from holding private biases.6 See Palmore, 466 U.S. at 433.
+These views may be genuinely held and shaped by "deep convictions" or "religious beliefs" that reflect fundamental conceptions of right and wrong.
 Lawrence, 539 U.S. at 571.
-But however deeply held such beliefs may be, government officials "may not avoid the strictures of [the Equal Protection] Clause by deferring to the wishes or objections of some fraction of the body politic."
-Cleburne, 473 U.S. at 448.
+But however deeply held the beliefs may be, government officials "may not avoid the strictures of [the Equal Protection] Clause by deferring to the wishes or objections of some fraction of the body politic."
+Cleburne, 473 U.S. at 448.7